makersacademy/airport_challenge/README_2.md

 Weather did not need to be complex; in order to fulfil the needs of the user stories, an airport would simply need to know whether it was safe to fly.
 I decided on a <code>weather_report</code> method, which would have a slight chance of returning <code>'stormy'</code> but would otherwise report <code>'clear'</code>.
-Only an airport would need to know this information, as it decides whether a plane is cleared to land, so I figured Weather could work perfectly as a module for the <code>Airport</code> class.
+Only an airport would need to know this information, as it decides whether a plane is cleared to land, so I figured <code>Weather</code> could work perfectly as a module for the <code>Airport</code> class.

 ---------------------